i0Ek3/Algorithm-In-Use/README.md

 ###Updates
 >2017
->>11-25:Whatever I'll update...add something you can find in the file code/,actually boom my pc!!!.<br>
+>>11-25:Whatever I'll update...add something you can find in the file code/,actually my pc boomed!!!.<br>